Calgary city council just says no

 Councillor Gian-Carlo Carra appeared to vote in favour of the motion on the basis that he saw an opportunity to steer the discussion around "social disorder" and drug poisoning toward a greater evidence basis.
 While risky, the logic makes sense: if the mayor's letter to the Province highlighted the countless areas the Alberta government is manipulating and suppressing data about its "recovery-oriented system of care" (aka abstinence-oriented war on drugs), then it could help the public understand the ways their government has been commercializing this area of public health.

-Impressively, Councillor Mian and Walcott both made clear that they would welcome new supervised consumption sites into their wards as public health measures.
+Impressively, Councillors Mian and Walcott both made clear that they would welcome new supervised consumption sites into their wards as public health measures.
 For Walcott, this comes as little surprise – after all, Ward 8 already houses Safeworks and would have housed both overdose prevention sites initially planned to replace Safeworks, after the UCP's first attempt to shut the site.

 The most impassioned moment in the debate came again from Councillor Walcott.
 He looked around the room at his colleagues who had been discussing "their constituents" for over an hour: their constituents who own houses, who rent, who have a roof over their heads.
 Nobody was talking about their constituents who don't.
 When someone loses their job or can't make rent, are they suddenly non-citizens?
 Do they not deserve the same access and consideration for safety and healthcare as everyone else?